 There have been many of those games made in the history of video games.
 Pepsi Invaders/Coke Wins was another prime example of advertising in a game.
 Coca-Cola created 125 Atari cartridges of the game for the 1983 Atlanta Sales Convention with it literally being a copy of Space Invaders promoting Coke.
 These types of games are still around today as you see with some iOS games and the Doritos Xbox promotion from a few years ago, however, they aren’t the broadest form of in-game advertising.

 Now while those are prime examples of in-game advertising at its worst, the types that we have come to know are through the form of billboards, signs, skins, and anything else that you can implement into a game.
-Some game use ad firms to change the ads periodically while others sell ad space on different spots in the game.
-Games like James Pond Robocod (1991), Zool (1992) and the previously mentioned Cool Spot (1993) popularized in game ads with Zool even having a full zone dubbed “The Sweet Zone” dedicated to lollipop brand Chupa Chups.
+Some games use ad firms to change the ads periodically while others sell ad space on different spots in the game.
+Games like James Pond Robocod (1991), Zool (1992), and the previously mentioned Cool Spot (1993) popularized in-game ads with Zool even having a full zone dubbed “The Sweet Zone” dedicated to lollipop brand Chupa Chups.

 All of these games had different elements where ads have dominated the game but, a newcomer took it to a whole other level in 1999 with the release of Crazy Taxi on the Sega Dreamcast.
 I remember playing this game when it came out and I couldn’t believe the wide variety of destinations that you could go to.
-From Levi’s to KFC, nothing seemed off limits and it really added to the gameplay.
-Think if that game only had generic stores that you had never heard of, it wouldn’t have been nearly as successful in my mind.
-More recently, we’ve had sports games, Burnout Paradise, Splinter Cell: Chaos Theory and numerous other games allow dynamic or static advertising.
+From Levi’s to KFC, nothing seemed off-limits and it really added to the gameplay.
+I think that if that game only had generic stores that you had never heard of, it wouldn’t have been nearly as successful in my mind.
+More recently, we’ve had sports games, Burnout Paradise, Splinter Cell: Chaos Theory, and numerous other games allow dynamic or static advertising.
 Presidential candidate Barack Obama even went so far as to pay for a number of in-game ads during his run for President of the United States in 2008.

 So with so much advertising in seemingly every game, the question remains, is it something that should exist or is it too invasive?
 For me, advertising has been everywhere for such a long time that I can’t understand why this would be such an issue to most.
 In-game advertising throughout its history has been more of a good thing than a bad thing.
 Whether it be a Crazy Taxi with real advertising or GTA IV with mock advertising, most ads have enhanced games and the case can be made that no ads have really taken away from the gameplay of any game.
 Look at any of the games mentioned in this post and you can see that at the end of the day, none of the ads in those games mattered and that is the way it will continue as long as we don’t start seeing ads for Burger King in a game like Assassin’s Creed.